-II.
+IV.
 Description of Gas Procurement Activities

 The GCIM encourages SoCalGas to proactively lower gas costs and protect core customers from price volatility through the use of physical and financial trades, storage, and interstate pipeline capacity.
 SoCalGas' Gas Acquisition personnel have a high level of expertise in fundamental market analysis, gas trading, gas transportation, risk management, and back office operations.
-This expertise has continually been developed over the prior 25 years of operation under the GCIM.
-As a result, Gas Acquisition was able to effectively manage its gas procurement activities during Year 26, ultimately lowering gas commodity costs.
+This expertise has continually been developed over the prior 26 years of operation under the GCIM.
+As a result, Gas Acquisition was able to effectively manage its gas procurement activities during Year 27, ultimately lowering gas commodity costs.

-As in the previous 25 years of the GCIM, Year 26 results continue to show that the GCIM program is successful in meeting its objectives as originally established in D.90-07-065 and R.90-02-008:
+As in the previous 26 years of the GCIM, Year 27 results continue to show that the GCIM program is successful in meeting its objectives as originally established in D.90-07-065 and R.90-02-008:

-- Improve the utility's incentives to operate efficiently; - Reduce the burden of regulatory oversight, both for the regulators and the utility; - Provide a more stable and predictable regulatory environment; - Align the interests of utility shareholders with those of utility customers. - Implement a system that is readily understandable;
+- Improve the utility's incentives to operate efficiently - Reduce the burden of regulatory oversight, both for the regulators and the utility - Provide a more stable and predictable regulatory environment

-- Fairly balance risk and reward for the utility, and provide positive as well as negative incentives; and - Implement a regulatory structure that allows management to focus primarily on costs and markets, rather than on CPUC proceedings.
+- Align the interests of utility shareholders with those of utility customers - Implement a system that is readily understandable - Fairly balance risk and reward for the utility, and provide positive as well as negative incentives; and - Implement a regulatory structure that allows management to focus primarily on costs and markets, rather than on CPUC proceedings.

 Gas Acquisition's procurement activities were conducted to achieve the primary objectives of supply security and service reliability at a low cost.
-Gas Acquisition accomplished these objectives in Year 26 by:
+Gas Acquisition accomplished these objectives in Year 27 by:

-- Meeting core requirements during the peak demand season (November to March) with firm long-term contracts, monthly baseload, and after-market purchases and notwithstanding available core storage and system constraints.
-In Year 26 Gas Acquisition maintained a gas supply portfolio of long-term supply agreements (64%) and month-to-month baseload agreements (30%).
-Daily purchase and sale transactions resulted in net purchases of 6%. - Reaching a core purchased inventory level of 50.5 Bcf on July 31st, which met its 47 Bcf mid-season target. - Meeting its share of the January, February, March 2020 month-end minimum storage targets.1 - Reaching a core physical storage inventory on October 31st of 67.4 Bcf (reflects a 0.00 Bcf net SMS position and includes 3.78 Bcf of Core Aggregation Transportation (CAT) volumes) which was below the November 1 GCIM target of 83 Bcf +0/-2 Bcf.
-Pursuant to SoCalGas' GCIM Preliminary Statement, a discussion regarding deviations from storage targets is included later in this report. - Reaching a core physical inventory on November 25th of 69.4 Bcf (reflects a 0.03 Bcf net loan SMS position and includes 3.68 Bcf of Core Aggregation Transportation (CAT) volumes) which met the secondary GCIM target of 69 Bcf of physical gas in inventory by December 1.
+- Meeting retail core requirements during the peak demand season (November to March) with firm long-term contracts, monthly baseload, and after-market purchases and notwithstanding available core storage and system constraints.
+In Year 27 Gas Acquisition maintained a gas supply portfolio comprised of long-term supply agreements (72%) and month-to-month baseload agreements (28%).
+Daily purchase and sale transactions while significant in absolute volumes, on a net basis contributed less than 1%. - Reaching a core purchased inventory level of 59.3 Bcf on July 31st, which met its 47 Bcf mid-season target. - Meeting its share of the January, February, March 2021 month-end minimum storage targets. - Reaching a core physical storage inventory on October 31st of 74.04 Bcf (reflects a 0.00 Bcf net SMS position and includes 3.43 Bcf of Core Aggregation Transportation (CAT) volumes) which was within the November 1 GCIM target of 74.593 Bcf +0/-2 Bcf. - Managing the use of the rights and assets assigned to the retail core including storage inventory, injection and withdrawal rights, and flowing supply through the use of SMS transactions and fees that are based on existing market conditions and are completed on a non-discriminatory basis.
+SMS transactions continued to contribute towards lowering overall gas costs by using assets when not directly needed for reliability.